Mount Aspiring College

-Mount Aspiring College is a state coeducational secondary school in Wānaka, New Zealand.
-It was founded in 1986 after the division of Wanaka Area School into separate primary and secondary schools.
+Mount Aspiring College is a state co-educational secondary school in Wānaka, New Zealand.
+It was founded in 1986 after the division of Wānaka Area School into separate primary and secondary schools.
 The college, though normally a day school, operates a hostel beside the school grounds for 30 Year 13 students.

 Enrolment

 Mount Aspiring College is naturally zoned by the school's isolation (the nearest alternative secondary school is Cromwell College, 55 kilometres away in Cromwell), therefore does not need to operate an enrolment scheme.
 The school's effective service area extends north to Makarora, east to Tarras and Queensberry, south to Cardrona, and west to the Southern Alps.

-At the August 2015 Education Review Office (ERO) review of the school, the school had 789 students enrolled, including 39 international students.
+At the August 2015 Education Review Office (ERO) review of the school, the school had 789 students enrolled.
 The school roll's gender composition was 51% male and 49% female.
 The ethnic composition was 88% European (Pākehā), 7% Māori, 3% Asian, and 2% Other.